rust-lang/blog.rust-lang.org/posts/2023-11-09-parallel-rustc.md

 ![Samply output when compiling Cargo, parallel](../../../images/2023-11-09-parallel-rustc/samply-parallel.png)

-Again, there are several things worth nothing.
+Again, there are several things worth noting.
 - Front-end execution takes 5.9 seconds (down from 10.2 seconds).
 - Back-end execution takes 5.3 seconds (down from 6.2 seconds), and the LLVM threads are running for 4.9 seconds of that (down from 5.9 seconds).